Meet the guy

 At 27 I helped launch an online motorcycling lifestyle magazine.
 This opportunity gave me three solid years of airtime to voice my ideas and showcase my photographs.
 I had the opportunity to meet many wonderful industry folks and enjoy riding much of the East and West Coast areas of the United States in the process.
 I came away with a handful of life long friendships and more fulfilled childhood dreams than I could have ever hoped for.

-Today I am living back in Calgary, Canada, the home I had left many lifetimes ago.
-I’m 35 and am blessed with an equally nomadic moto-enthusiast husband.
+Today I call the South Shore of Nova Scotia, Canada, my home.
+I’m now 48 and am blessed with an equally nomadic moto-enthusiast husband.
 We currently spend as much of our spare time touring great roads through Canada and the United States, writing and photographing our experiences in hopes to inspire travel, exploration and adventure in the lives of others.

-I realize now that the little gypsy girl in me was my guide and guardian while growing up away from home.
+I realize now that the wide eyed wandering girl in me was my guide and guardian while growing up away from home.
 She taught me that you must create a sense of home wherever you are.
 Fall madly in love with all of your experiences, your ups and downs, ins and outs and place your heart in them as you go.
 It’s then you will realize that wherever you are, is right where you belong.

 “If home is where the heart is, then perhaps home is really anywhere you choose to be.”